IvanVnucec/cubesat-adcs/README.md

 # README

 ## Development
-Make sure you install all required toolchains listed below.
+Make sure you install all required dependencies listed below.
 After you have all requirements then you can go to the building stage and finally to the debugging stage.

-### Toolchain
+### Dependencies
 - ninja build system (latest version is ok)
 - vscode
 - mingw (if on windows)